- Regular price

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Vigorous and precocious, begins bearing fruit at a young age and has good crops.
+Growth Habits and Disease Resistance: Vigorous and precocious, begins bearing fruit at a young age and has good crops, spur bearing.
 Susceptible to scab but very resistant to mildew and fireblight.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)